 I include a set of additional variables as controls in some models below.
 The controls are constructed from CCD and the School District Demographic System (SDDS) data.
-The SDDS is a special tabulation of the 2006-10 ACS data that includes tabulations of demographic characteristics of families living in each school district and who have children enrolled in the public schools.
+The SDDS is a special tabulation of the 2006-2010 ACS data that includes tabulations of demographic characteristics of families living in each school district and who have children enrolled in the public schools.
 I aggregate these to the metropolitan area level and construct measures of family socioeconomic characteristics (income inequality, median family income, parental educational attainment, occupational status, poverty rates, unemployment rates, single-parent household rates, home value and median rent, racial disparities in family socioeconomic characteristics, and racial composition; in each case these measures apply to families in the metropolitan area with children enrolled in public schools.
-From the CCD, I construct a measure of metropolitan area school district fragmentation; this is the Herfindahl index applied to school district enrollment; it measures the degree to which students are concentrated in a small number of large districts or dispersed among many small districts, and has been shown to be related to between-district segregation patterns (Bischoff, 2008; Reardon & Yun, 2001).
+From the CCD, I construct a measure of metropolitan area school district fragmentation; this is the Herfindahl index applied to school district enrollment; it measures the degree to which students are concentrated in a small number of large districts or dispersed among many small districts, and has been shown to be related to between-district segregation patterns (Bischoff 2008, Reardon and Yun 2001).
 From the CCD I also include a measure of metropolitan area average per pupil public school spending.
 These variables are used in controls in some of the models below.
+Because some of the SDDS-based measures are not available for all metropolitan areas, I limit all analyses here to those with complete data on all measures: 311 metropolitan areas for white-black gap analyses, 318 for the white-Hispanic gap analyses.

-Bivariate and partial correlations between segregation and achievement gaps patterns.
+Bivariate and partial correlations between segregation and achievement gaps white-black achievement gap.
+Note that almost all of the segregation measures are positively correlated with the achievement gap.
+However the correlations range from 0.013 to 0.628.
+Table 2 makes clear several patterns.
 First, each measure of school segregation is more highly correlated with achievement gaps than the corresponding measure of residential segregation.
 Second, in every case, segregation among schools or census tracts is more correlated with achievement gaps than is segregation between school districts.
 Third, racial differences in exposure to black or poor classmates or neighbors are more strongly related to achievement gaps than are simple exposure, though this pattern holds more consistently to exposure to poverty than racial exposure.
 Fourth, although achievement gaps are more highly correlated with black students' exposure to other black students/neighbors than with exposure to poor classmates/neighbors, this pattern is reversed when we consider the association between achievement gaps and racial differences in exposure to black or poor peers.
-The bottom panel of Table 2 shows that differences in exposure to poverty are more strongly correlated with achievement gaps than are differences in exposure to same race peers.
+The bottom panel of table 2 shows that differences in exposure to poverty are more strongly correlated with achievement gaps than are differences in exposure to same race peers.

 To begin, I examine the bivariate correlations among various segregation measures and racial achievement gaps.
-Table 2 reports the correlation of each of the 16 segregation measures with the whiteblack achievement gap.
-Note that almost all of the segregation measures are positively correlated with the achievement gap.
-However the correlations range from 0.002 to 0.623.
-Table 2 makes clear several
+Table 2 reports the correlation of each of the sixteen segregation measures with the

 Table 3 shows the corresponding correlations between white-Hispanic achievement gaps and measure of Hispanic students' segregation.
-The magnitude of the correlations is roughly similar to those in Table 2, except for the correlations with exposure to poverty, where the correlations with white-Hispanic gaps are smaller than those in Table 2 (and negative in one case).
+The magnitude of the correlations is roughly similar to those in table 2, except for the correlations with differences in exposure to Hispanic neighbors and classmates, where the correlations with white-Hispanic gaps are larger than those in table 2.
 Likewise the general pattern of correlations is similar.